pytorch/text/CONTRIBUTING_DATASETS.md

   that it is very important to take the dataset relevance into account before adding it to the repository.
 Some of the reference points may include:
   - Whether the dataset provide a good reference benchmarks for any given NLP/Multi-Modal related tasks
-  - Number of Citations received by the dataset
+  - Number of citations received by the dataset
   - Community needs
-- `Licensing concerns:` Last, but not least, make sure there are no licensing concerns over providing access to the dataset through torchtext’s Datasets API.
+- `Licensing concerns:` Last, but not least, make sure there are no licensing concerns over providing access to the dataset through torchtext’s datasets API.
 We have a disclaimer [here](https://github.com/pytorch/text#disclaimer-on-datasets) on this too.

-If you have any questions or concerns, do not hesitate to open the github issue for seeking feedback from community and torchtext’s library maintainers.
+If you have any questions or concerns, do not hesitate to open a github issue for seeking feedback from community and torchtext’s library maintainers.

 ### Let’s get started!